shjang7/daily_tech_journal/README.md

 The purposes of the test are checking software working well, but also the satisfaction of the software specifications.

-The test can be done by a unit or an integration test.
-The unit test helps us to write smaller and full-fill single-responsibility code condition.
-Another advantages of unit test are catching the problems early, more straightforward integration, and improving the architecture.
+The test can be done by a unit or an integration test. <br />The unit test helps us to write smaller and full-fill single-responsibility code condition. <br />Another advantages of unit test are catching the problems early, more straightforward integration, and improving the architecture.

 ## General Programming
 ### Static method, static variable
 #### Class method, a.k.a. static method (30.jan.2020)
-The Class method used to be called as a static method.
-When the class loads, this static method prepared in memory.
-The Static method or static variables can be accessed everywhere in application like class.
+The Class method used to be called as a static method.<br /> When the class loads, this static method prepared in memory.<br /> The Static method or static variables can be accessed everywhere in application like class.

 <details>
   <summary style="">Example</summary>